wannesm/LeuvenMapMatching/docs/examples/introduction.rst

 -----------------

 A first, simple example.
 Some parameters are given to tune the algorithm.
-The `max_dist` and `obs_noise` are distances that indicate the maximal distance between observation and road segment and the expected noise in the measurements, respectively.
+The ``max_dist`` and ``obs_noise`` are distances that indicate the maximal distance between observation and road segment and the expected noise in the measurements, respectively.
-The `min_prob_norm` prunes the lattice in that it drops paths that drop below 0.5 normalized probability.
+The ``min_prob_norm`` prunes the lattice in that it drops paths that drop below 0.5 normalized probability.
 The probability is normalized to allow for easier reasoning about the probability of a path.
 It is computed as the exponential smoothed log probability components instead of the sum as would be the case for log likelihood.

-Most HMM based matching algorithms only use edges as states (`only_edges`).
-This toolbox also allows a mix of edges and nodes on a map.
-The advantage of this is that it forces the path to follow the road over crossroads and allow for a more accurate matching.
-But it is slightly less efficient because more possible states are tried.

 .. code-block:: python

+    from leuvenmapmatching.matcher.distance import DistanceMatcher
-    from leuvenmapmatching.map.inmemmap import InMemMap
+    from leuvenmapmatching.map.inmem import InMemMap

     map_con = InMemMap("mymap", graph={
         "A": ((1, 1), ["B", "C", "X"]),